-The federations recommend the use of staggered working hours and provide company-specific training on staggered working hours.
+The federations provide company-specific training on graduated working hours.

 - 4. Unless otherwise agreed locally, the working week and the working day shall commence at the beginning of the first shift on Monday.
 The Sunday working day shall end at that time. - 5.
 Averaging of working hours in daytime and two-shift work